-D-DAY of attempting to give birth to twins was edging closer and closer, and I soon reached the 36 week ‘they should be fine’ milestone I was praying I’d get to.
+D-DAY of giving to birth to twins was edging closer and closer, and I soon reached the 36 week ‘they should be fine’ milestone I was praying I’d get to.
 I was not-so-secretly quite chuffed with my body.

 Turns out, my boys (I’m fine with that now, by the way) were pretty comfy in there.
 Shame I couldn’t say the same for myself.
 36 weeks pregnant is hard work for any woman.
 Let alone 37, and in the end 38.
 With twins.
 Did I mention everything is that little bit tougher when there are double the babies in there?
 I think I may have done…